 The Doctor of Veterinary Medicine (DVM) degree program consists of 10 semesters of Pre-clinical and clinical training.
-The seven-semester Pre-clinical curriculum takes place in St. Kitts and is enhanced by hands-on clinical experience to help students prepare for their final year of clinical training at one of RUSVM's affiliated veterinary schools in the United States, Canada, Ireland, UK, New Zealand, or Australia.
-RUSVM is proud to be affiliated with 29 AVMA-accredited schools of veterinary medicine.
+The seven-semester Pre-clinical curriculum takes place in St. Kitts and is enhanced by hands-on clinical experience to help students prepare for their final year of clinical training at one of RUSVM's affiliated veterinary schools in the United States, Canada, Ireland, UK, and New Zealand.
+RUSVM is proud to be affiliated with 28 AVMA-accredited schools of veterinary medicine.